 The Ringke Air is a great way to keep your protection as simple as possible.
 It’s a flexible TPU option, and it employs a microdot matrix on the back panel to prevent the rainbow effect.
 Ringke’s Air case for the Galaxy S21 Ultra offers solid protection against scratches, and a pair of Quik Catch holes allows you to add a lanyard for hands-free carrying.
 It may not be the best case for drops, but the raised bezels should help in a pinch.

-See also: The best Ringke cases you can buy
+See also: The best Ringke cases

 Spigen Ultra Hybrid